 - Bewohnerservice Gnigl & Schallmoos

-These are not leisure programs.
+These are advisory and neighbourhood structures.
 That is exactly why they are useful for parents.
-They show fixed neighborhood anchors and responsibility instead of loose meeting points with no structure.
+They show fixed neighborhood anchors and responsibility, with no reliance on loose meeting points without structure.

 Salzburg Verkehr is still the stress test

 However good a district may seem, Salzburg Verkehr still matters.
-Parents should not only ask whether something is theoretically reachable, but whether it is simple enough.
+Parents should ask whether a route is simple enough.
+A theoretically reachable place can still be too fragile for a teen plan.

 What parents should clarify before saying yes